selfmail/.github/profile/README.md

 **Selfmail**

-Selfmail is an (completely) open source email provider.
-It's not just a normal email client, it's more an entire email solution, for yourself, your business and side projects.
-Create workspaces, invite others, and collaberate on email.
-Selfmail is selfhostable and provides a good free-tier.
-It's currently in an early stage of development.

-**Currently**

-Currently, I'm creating [trash.company](https://github.com/selfmail/trash) a simple temp email app, [selfmail](https://selfmail.app), the open-source email provider and [Brösel](https://brosel.dev), the minimal fullstack web framework.
+Selfmail is a free, business first email provider.
+The entire platform is made for SaaS companies, local businesses and agencies.
+Use custom domains, filter through thousands of emails, and automate recurring tasks with a simple API and custom workflow builder.